trich9/Company-Design/README.md

 # ChildRescueForce
+<img width="254" alt="Screen Shot 2023-10-26 at 4 05 29 PM (1)" src="https://github.com/trich9/Company-Design/assets/143112521/9a73451e-8a18-4702-8194-c5f2bd0db50b">

 Utilizes AI and drone capability to rescue children who have been illegaly trafficked and sold.

-# Logo
-<img width="254" alt="Screen Shot 2023-10-26 at 4 05 29 PM (1)" src="https://github.com/trich9/Company-Design/assets/143112521/9a73451e-8a18-4702-8194-c5f2bd0db50b">

 # Data/Problem